 So, like any scripture, we can only interpret when we are pure, when we have awakened our consciousness.
 We move beyond the knowledge of certainty.
 We see it for ourselves and by the grace of divinity we can have that truth unveiled in its totality.

-And if we think that we will not be recompensed for our wrong action, then simply look at our life.
+If we think that we will not be recompensed for our wrong action, then simply look at our life.
 If we are honest, “bring your proof if you are truthful!”
 We cannot deny the law of causality.
 It is in every aspect of nature and the universe.
-There is this law of Shariah, the divine law.
+There is this law of شريعة Shari'ah, the divine law.

 What is this left-hand path and right-hand path?
 We will not go into too much detail here, but the right-hand path refers to people who are working to incarnate the Being, who are eliminating the ego.
 The left-hand path is often referred to as the path of the sorcerers, of black magicians, people who fortify desire and who enter states of suffering which are very intense.